ray-project/ray/doc/source/ray-observability/ray-distributed-debugger.rst

 - The task enters a paused state.
 - The terminal clearly indicates when the debugger pauses a task and waits for the debugger to attach.
 - The paused task is listed in the Ray Debugger extension.
-- Click on the paused task to attach the VS Code debugger.
+- Click the paused task to attach the VS Code debugger.

 .. image:: ./images/attach-paused-task.gif
     :align: center